lithos13/FalckCase/README.md

 # FalckCase
-This case involves obtaining the list of the top 250 best-rated movies and, from that list, extracting the movies rated above 8.1 filmed after 2000.
+This case involves obtaining the list of the top 250 best-rated movies and, from that list, extracting the movies rated above 8.1 filmed in the year 2000 or later..

 # Technical Requirements